Self-Help

 • Use it as a tool: Self-Havening is a helpful technique for managing distress in the moment.
 It can be used alongside other coping strategies and therapies for anxiety and trauma.

-• Seek guidance if needed: If you’re struggling with significant emotional distress or trauma, consider working with a trained Havening Techniques practitioner who can provide guidance and support.
+• Seek guidance if needed: If you’re struggling with significant emotional distress or trauma, consider working with a trained Havening Therapy practitioner who can provide guidance and support.
 They can offer Facilitated Havening, where they guide you through the process and may also apply Havening touch if desired.

 By practicing Self-Havening regularly, you can rewire your brain’s response to stress and develop a greater sense of calm and resilience.